 2016 Assessment of Customer Experience

-- Getting needed care right away
+- Getting needed tests, care or treatment

 If you have any questions, or to find results specific to your region, please call Customer Service.

 Cigna-HealthSpring must provide in a timely manner a written organization determination to enrollees who request this information.
 A written organization determination is a determination by the plan prior to a provider furnishing a service confirming whether that service is both medically necessary and a plan-covered service and in consequence will be paid for by the MA plan.

 Start by calling, writing, or faxing our plan to make your request for the type of coverage decision you want.
 You, your doctor, or a representative can do this.
 If your health requires a quick response, you should ask our plan to make a Fast Decision.
 To get a Fast Decision, you must meet two requirements:

 - You are asking for coverage for medical care or a drug you have not yet received; and

 - Using the standard deadlines could cause serious harm to your health or hurt your ability to function.
 If your doctor tells us that your health requires a Fast Decision, we will automatically agree to give you a Fast Decision.
 If you ask for a Fast Decision on your own, our plan will decide whether your health requires that we give you a Fast Decision.
 Unless you ask for a Fast Decision, we will use the Standard Decision deadlines for giving you our decision.
 The following table shows when you can expect our plan to give you a decision:

 Decisions about Medical Care

 - Standard decision: 14 Days

 Decisions about Part D Prescription Drugs